Wall of the Sun and Wall of the Moon: Construction

 Once inspired, Miró moved to Gallifa, at the workshop of Artigas, to proceed to prepare the tile mural.
 It took 35 batches, 25 tons of wood, 4 tons of sandstone and 200 kilos of enamel.
 Once finished, the pieces were transported to Paris.
 Although he had worked in large formats, he had never done ceramics.
 Beside the ceramist Josep Llorens Artigas, they failed to find technical feasibility for baking pottery in a way that allows to obtain a background textures similar to the paintings of that time.
 It was decided that the composition was on the subjects of "Sun" and "Moon".

 Inauguration

 The two mosaic murals were assembled in situ by a team of technicians under the direct supervision of Miró and Llorens Artigas.
 The works were inaugurated in 1958, as same as the building, and received rave reviews.
 Even one of the murals, the Wall of the Sun won the Biennial Prize of Guggenheim Foundation.
-Miró later return to work for UNESCO, designing the UNESCO Medal for Pablo Picasso.
+Miró later returned to work for UNESCO, designing the UNESCO Medal for Pablo Picasso.